By APEX SBIR/STTR Process Navigation Team

 AFWERX (www.afwerx.af.mil)- AFWERX is the DAF entity that manages the DAF SBIR/STTR program.
 The program offers a tremendous number of excellent webinars and other resources to inform you of the entire program.
 You should be on the AFWERX mailing list to keep aware of these opportunities and for news on the program.

 DSIP (www.dodsbirsttr.mil)- This is the site where you will get solicitation details, schedules, and upload your proposal.
 It’s a must during solicitations.

 SBIR.gov (www.sbir.gov)– This is the general SBA website for the entire SBIR/STTR program for all agencies from DOE to NSF to DOD and many others.
 It’s well organized, with lots of helpful resources.

 APEX (www.apex-innovates.org)- This is my organization.
-APEX is a Department of the Air Force partnership intermediary agreement (PIA) managed by Parallax Advanced Research, which is how we provide our services free-of-charge, including cohorts, matchmaking, information sessions, calendar event, and many others.
+APEX is a Department of the Air Force partnership intermediary agreement (PIA), which is how we provide our services free-of-charge, including cohorts, matchmaking, information sessions, calendar event, and many others.
 It’s useful to join the APEX mailing list on the home page to be kept aware of opportunities during and in-between solicitations.